mave5/AIclub/tutorial/gan4mri.md

 #### Why this is important?
 Considering the scarcity of data and annotations in medical imaging applications, the generated data and annotations using our method can be used for developing data-hungry deep learning algorithms.
 In addition, our method can be employed for anatomy detection.

+### Data
+We used the [MICCAI 2012 RV segmentation challenge dataset] (http://www.litislab.fr/?projet=1rvsc).
+TrainingSet, including 16 patients with images and expert annotations, was used to develop the algorithm.
+We convert the annotations to binary masks with the same size as images.
+The original images/masks dimensions are 216 by 256.
+For tractable training, we downsampled the images/masks to 32 by 32.

 ### Methods
 The network has two blocks:
 * Generator: A convolutional neural network to generate images and corresponding masks.